Meet the People, Learn the Legend

 Tasting Room Manager

 Growing up with an Italian father and in Paso Wine country, it’s wine that really runs through Jamie’s veins.
 She left the area only briefly to attend Fresno State where she earned her bachelor’s degree in Agri Business and true to her roots, took a number of enology courses along the way.
 Since coming home, she’s worked solely in the wine industry and quickly learned that wine and customer service is where she thrives the most.
-On her days off you can find her and her husband chasin’ adventure and their two youngins.
+On her days off you can find her chasin’ adventure with her two youngins.

 Tasting Room Educator